conservationtechlab/camml/README.md

 format of that data.
 Instructions for doing this will ideally be added to this README later.

+#### 1. Run MegaDetector on the data

-1. Run megadetector on a desired set of images with `git/CameraTraps/run_detector_batch.py` (see instructions in earlier section of this README.
+Run megadetector on a desired set of images with `git/CameraTraps/run_detector_batch.py` (see instructions in earlier section of this README.
 If you've completed that section, you should be ready to go and can skip this step).
 This will produce an output `.json` file which contains the bounded box image data.

 Important Note: You can run MegaDetector on either all your images at once or only on your training images.
 If you choose all your images at